 Depending on the severity of the illness, even mild sudden movements such as a cough or a sneeze may cause a fracture.

 Symptoms of osteoporosis shouldn’t be ignored.
-Among the most obvious signs are the following:
+Among the most obvious signs and symptoms of osteoporosis are the following:

 - Fracture following low or moderate trauma